plotly/plotly.js/README.md

 and use the `Plotly` object in the window scope.

-##### Please note that after v2 the "plotly-latest" outputs (e.g. https://cdn.plot.ly/plotly-latest.min.js) will no longer be updated on the CDN and stay at last v1 patch i.e. v1.58.4.
-Therefore, in order to upgrade to plotly.js v2 and higher, you may consider switching to a specific plotly.js version.
+##### Please note that as of v2 the "plotly-latest" outputs (e.g. https://cdn.plot.ly/plotly-latest.min.js) will no longer be updated on the CDN, and will stay at the last v1 patch v1.58.4.
+Therefore, to use the CDN with plotly.js v2 and higher, you must specify an exact plotly.js version.

 Fastly supports Plotly.js with free CDN service.
 Read more at <https://www.fastly.com/open-source>